timhall1/frontend-nanodegree-mobile-portfolio/README.md

 * Minified CSS and JS files
 * Loaded CSS inline wherever possible (using Grunt tools to automate this process)
 * Reduced image file sizes by limiting dimensions to maximum size needed to display as intended.
+* Set image sizes to prevent content reflow

 #### views/js/main.js
 * Removed document queries from within loops wherever possible
 * Utilized requestAnimationFrame wherever possible to improve animation load time
+* Changed querySelectorAll to getElementsByClassName in main.js

 #### pizza.html
 * Reduced image file sizes by limiting dimensions to maximum size needed to display as intended.
 * Moved render blocking CSS and JS
+* Reduced number of pizzas in background and determined number of rows based on screen size